 Citi Benefits Handbook

 Tax laws limit how much money you can contribute to the Plan each year.
 The limit applies, as an aggregate limit, to all contributions from your pay (including both Before-Tax Contributions and Roth After-Tax Contributions) that you make to all 401(k) plans to which you contribute during a calendar year.
 The limit may be adjusted each year for changes in the cost of living.
-The limit for 2017 is $18,000.
-For those eligible, Catch-up Contributions are limited to $6,000 for 2017.
+The limit for 2018 is $18,500 unless you are eligible for Catch-up Contributions in which case the limit is $24,500 for 2018.

 Once you reach the maximum combined contribution limits for the year, your payroll deductions will stop automatically.
 Payroll deductions will resume automatically in the following year as long as you continue to have a contribution election on file.